YugForge/YugForge.github.io/docs/tutorial/Scripting.md

 Use Yug Forge developer tools to debug scripts.
 Utilize console logs and error messages for efficient troubleshooting.

-By incorporating scripting into your Yug Forge projects using Java and Python, you can create dynamic, interactive, and customized experiences.
+By incorporating scripting into your Yug Forge projects using Javascript and Python, you can create dynamic, interactive, and customized experiences.
 Experiment, iterate, and push the boundaries of what your Yug Forge projects can achieve with the power of scripting.